department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

       description: Monthly payments for wartime Veterans with limited or no income who meet certain age and disability requirements.
     - url: "/housing-assistance/"
       title: <b>Housing assistance for Veterans and service members</b>
-      description: Home loan programs for Veterans and servicemembers as well as disability housing grants to help Veterans with service-connected disabilities who need to adapt their home to live as indepently as possible.
+      description: Home loan programs for Veterans and service members as well as disability housing grants to help Veterans with service-connected disabilities who need to adapt their home to live as independently as possible.
     - url: "/life-insurance/"
       title: <b>Life insurance</b>
       description: Life insurance options, and online policy management tools, for Veterans and their families.